rehierl/node-tree-outliner/3-5-0-design-6.md

 * `(s & p) == s`, for any subsection `s` and a parent section `p`

 **CLARIFICATION**
-An inner section (or subsection) is a subsequence of its parent sections.
+An inner section (or subsection) is a subsequence of all of its parent sections.

 That is, because any section is still also a subsequence of the tree's node sequence.
 In addition to that, all content nodes of a subsection also belong